KishoreVB70/escrowNFT-Decade/README.md

-# How to create an Escrow NFT platform on Celo using Eth-Brownie Python.
+# How to create an Escrow NFT platform on Celo using the Eth-Brownie Python package

 ## Introduction​